hthreads/hthreads.github.io/classes/embedded-systems/labs/lab2/index.md

 __Hints:__
 {: .label .label-green}

-- For RGB LEDs and dip switches, find the memory address of __"axi_gpio_1"__ in the `base_soc_wrapper_hw_platform_0/system.hdf` file.
-Alternatively, you can find the address in the "Address Editor" window in Vivado.
+- For RGB LEDs and dip switches, find the address in the "Address Editor" window in Vivado.
 - Unlike the green LED data register, which is only 4 bits wide, the RGB LED data register is 12 bits wide.
-Starting from the MSB (Most Significant Bit), each LED occupies 3 bits - 1 for each of the RGB (Red, Green, and Blue) channels.
+Starting from the LSB (Lost Significant Bit), each LED occupies 3 bits - 1 for each of the RGB (Red, Green, and Blue) channels.
 The first 3 bits control the right-most LED (LD0).
 To turn LD0 white, write 1's to all three color channels (i.e. `0b111` or `0x7`).
 - You can use bit-wise boolean operations to toggle bits in a register.
 Refer to class slides on bit twiddling in C.

 ## Submission